jvdbreggen/imagemodedemo/README.md

 Now we are ready to create the virtual machine disk image that we are going to import into our new VM.

 In some cases the podman command is unable to initially pull the image from the registry and returns an error that you have to pull the image from the registry before building the disk.
 Use a pull command to syncronise the local images.

+Since we need to run podman as root to build the virtual machine qcow2 image file, we need to pull the image as root.

 ```bash
 sudo podman pull quay.io/$QUAY_USER/demolab-rhel:9.6